 EXPLORATION WORK COMPLETED AT THE COLUMBA

 To date, results of mapping and sampling completed by Kootenay have resulted in the confirmation of anomalous silver in numerous veins at surface mapped over strike lengths from 200 meters to 2 kilometers.
-Initial channel sampling by Kootenay has grades ranging from 1 gpt to a high of 692 gpt silver over widths of 0.5 to 6 meters and carried grades of up to 692 gpt silver.
+Initial channel sampling by Kootenay has grades ranging from 1 gpt to a high of 692 gpt silver over widths of 0.5 to 6 meters.
 Sampling and mapping of known veins has been completed.
 Prospecting for new veins and additional sampling and mapping continues in preparation for drill testing.